-Claiming that Aarey is merely a grassland, MMRC wrote to Environment ministry asking that the Metro site be exempted from the No Development Zone
+Despite the fact that Aarey Colony is home to over 4 lakh trees, MMRC has written to Environment ministry asking Mumbai Metro site be exempted from the No Development Zone

 Despite the fact that Aarey Colony is home to over 4 lakh trees, the Metro authorities now claim that the area is not a forest but merely grasslands.
 This claim was made by the Mumbai Metro Rail Corporation (MMRC) in another desperate bid to get clearance to build the car depot for Metro III within Aarey at the cost of displacing up to 1,000 trees and threatening the rich local biodiversity there — a proposal that has met with fierce opposition from green activists and citizens.